 "But it wouldn't be fair.
 I won't let-"

 "Adele!" the Enchantress interrupted.
-"I have lived a very long life.
+"I have lived a terribly long life.
 Over four-hundred years.
 I don't belong here anymore.
 I have lived all that I ever wanted to.
 I have met so many great people in my life.
 It has saddened me to see so many of them go.
 Maybe I would like to be the one to go for a change.
 Besides, once I let you go, I cannot hope to save you.
 Please.
 I would like to choose the one I save.
-If you die, I shall have to wait another hundred years for another worthy of saving.
-Please.
+If you die, I may have to wait another hundred years for another worthy of saving.
 If you accept my gift, you shall be giving me one in return."

 "Very well," Adele consented.
 "I'll do it for my family."